 Firstly, yes, it’s true that volcanoes produce more carbon dioxide than most other processes.
 They actually release plenty of gases – technically known as volatiles – whose concentrations depend on the style of the eruption (sudden and explosive versus prolonged and calm) and the geochemistry of the magma source.

-The most common gases released are water vapor, carbon dioxide, carbon monoxide, hydrogen sulfide compounds, and sulfur oxide compounds, along with a handful of others.
+The most common gases released are water vapor, carbon dioxide, carbon monoxide, hydrogen sulfide compounds, sulphur dioxide, and a handful of others.

 Climate skeptics often point to water vapor being the most important GHG, but this is normally used to suggest that carbon dioxide isn’t a problem.
 Water vapor does trap solar radiation into the atmosphere, but its concentration directly depends on the temperature.
 Warmer worlds have more water vapor in the atmosphere, and colder worlds have less.
 We cannot control this.

 Carbon dioxide, however, we do control.
-Although not the most effective trapper of heat, it is still pretty good at it and lingers up there for around 200 years.
+Although not the most effective trapper of heat, it is still pretty good at it; its cumulative lifetime up there is around 20 to 200 years.
 This makes it the most important GHG.